James Anderson Jr.

 Private First Class James Anderson Jr. (January 22, 1947 – February 28, 1967) was a United States Marine who posthumously received the Medal of Honor for heroism while serving in Vietnam in February 1967.
-When his Medal of Honor was awarded on August 21, 1968, he became the first African American U.S. Marine recipient of the Medal of Honor.
+When his Medal of Honor was awarded on August 21, 1968, he became the first African American U.S. Marine recipient of the Medal of Honor while serving in Vietnam.

 Joining the U. S. Marine Corps in 1966, Anderson took part in Operation Prairie II.
-During this operation, Anderson's platoon was advancing through the jungle near Cam Lo Combat Base when they were ambushed by North Vietnamese forces.
+During this operation, his platoon was advancing through the jungle near Cam Lo Combat Base when they were ambushed by North Vietnamese forces.
 Anderson jumped on a grenade thrown by a Vietnamese soldier and was killed in action.
-This action saved other Marines' lives, and Anderson was awarded the Medal of Honor posthumously for his deed.
+This action saved other Marines' lives, and Anderson was posthumously awarded the Medal of Honor for his deed.

 Biography

 Anderson was born on January 22, 1947, in Los Angeles, California.
-He was one of 7 siblings.
-After graduating from senior high school, he attended Los Angeles Harbor Junior College for a year and a half.
-He was preparing to realize his dream of becoming a preacher of Belmont Baptist Church, a local church.
+He was one of seven siblings.
+After graduating from senior high school, Anderson attended Los Angeles Harbor Junior College for a year and a half.
+He was preparing to realize his dream of becoming a preacher at Belmont Baptist Church, a local church.

-Private Anderson left college to enlist in the United States Marine Corps on February 17, 1966 and received recruit training with the 1st Recruit Training Battalion, Marine Corps Recruit Depot, San Diego, California.
+Private Anderson left college to enlist in the United States Marine Corps on February 17, 1966, and received recruit training with the 1st Recruit Training Battalion, Marine Corps Recruit Depot, San Diego, California.
 He was promoted to private first class upon graduation from recruit training in August 1966.
-He then transferred to Camp Pendleton, California where he received further training with the 2nd Battalion, 2nd Infantry Training Regiment.
+Private First Class Anderson was then transferred to Camp Pendleton, California, where he received further training with the 2nd Battalion, 2nd Infantry Training Regiment.

 In December 1966, Private First Class Anderson arrived in the Republic of Vietnam, where he served as a rifleman with Company F, 2nd Battalion, 3rd Marines, 3rd Marine Division in Quang Tri Province.
-On February 28, 1967, during Operation Prairie II he was killed when he covered a grenade with his body to save his platoon.
+On February 28, 1967, during Operation Prairie II, Private First Class Anderson was killed when he covered a grenade with his body to save his platoon.

 Private First Class Anderson was interred at Lincoln Memorial Park in Carson, California (Plot L-6).

 Decorations

-A complete list of his medals and decorations includes: the Medal of Honor, the Purple Heart, the National Defense Service Medal, the Vietnam Service Medal with one bronze star, the Vietnamese Military Merit Medal, the Vietnamese Gallantry Cross with Palm, and the Republic of Vietnam Campaign Medal.
+A complete list of Private First Class Anderson's medals and decorations includes: the Medal of Honor, the Purple Heart, the National Defense Service Medal, the Vietnam Service Medal with one bronze star, the Vietnamese Military Merit Medal, the Vietnamese Gallantry Cross with Palm, and the Republic of Vietnam Campaign Medal.